 Storyboard sheets will also be used for those who have seen Search for the Lost Tomb, and again they will be encouraged to develop characters and depict a short scene illustrating life during Ancient Egypt, drawing from the play and curriculum activities.

 A similar approach will apply with any of our other productions.

 At all times the emphasis will be on working closely with other members of the group and recognising that each has an important part to play.
 When the groups have rehearsed their playlets they will be performed to the others, and will receive comment and advice from the actors.
 A short discussion will then ensue with the opportunity to question and recap on what they have learned.

-The History Workshops are for children of both infant and junior ages.
-They can be conducted either in conjunction with any of our plays, or as individual Workshops based on any chosen period or character in history.
-Examples are Stone Iron and Bronze Age, Castles and Knights, Vikings, Tudors, Elizabethans, Georgian, Victorian, Shakespeare, Dickens: even the Wars or Modern Britain.
+The History and Study Subject Workshops are for children of both infant and junior ages.
+They can be conducted either in conjunction with any of our plays, or as individual Workshops based on any chosen subject or period or character in history.
+Examples are Stone Iron and Bronze Age, Castles and Knights, Vikings, Tudors, Elizabethans, Georgian, Victorian, Shakespeare, Dickens, Plague, Great Fire of London: even the Wars or Modern Britain.
 It is entirely your choice.

-Every Workshop that is not based on one of our plays will be introduced by an actor in costume to give an insight into the period, and create the atmosphere of the time.
+Every Workshop that is not based on one of our plays will be introduced by an actor in costume to give an insight into the subject or period, and create the atmosphere.

 In small groups of 4 or 5, the children will then be assisted and encouraged in creating and rehearsing short pieces that they will perform to the other groups.

 As with all our Workshops, the emphasis will be on developing, watching, listening and creative skills, and the ability to work together.

 We will include a brief "warm up" period and a short theatre game to ensure the children are in random mixed groups, and that they all participate.

 Each Workshop will be of approximately 70/75 minutes duration and is suitable for one class of up to 35 children.